AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-10-0.md

 - When a reviewer completes a review task or initiator updates review task without entering comments, the notification email sent displays the most recent previous comment.
 (GUIDES-33590)

+## Known issues

+Adobe has identified the following known issues for the 2025.10.0 release:

+- When opening a URL with a previously opened DITA topic or refreshing an opened DITA topic, it fails to locate the topic in the repository despite the 'Always locate files in repository' setting being enabled in user preferences.
+(GUIDES-35565)
+**Workaround**: Selecting the topic tab locates the file in the repository.

+- When creating a new file in Author view with multiple files already open, the Right Panel fails to refresh and displays incorrect data if the cursor is placed on an element tag in a different file.
+(GUIDES-35450)
+**Workaround**: Switching tabs or refresh the page to resolve the issue.

+- When unlocking a file that was previously set to Read-only and then attempting to unlock it again, the system incorrectly displays the error message "Selected files are not locked".
+(GUIDES-35421)
+**Workaround**: Refresh the page or locking/unlocking the topic resolve the issue.

+- The 'Refresh Navigation' button is appearing for DITA topic files, though it should only be available only for DITA maps, book maps, and subject schemes.
+(GUIDES-35452)

+- When switching to Author view from Source view for a newly opened topic (by default opened in Source mode), the topic content becomes blank.
+(GUIDES-35000)